Last updated on January 26th, 2023 at 04:25 pm

 Salento is certainly one of the most famous tourist destinations in Colombia.
 The city is also the gateway to the Cocora Valley, where you will find the famous wax palms.

-This amusement park is very well known in Colombia and offers beautiful experiences for young and old.
+This amusement park is very well known in Colombia and offers beautiful experiences for the young and old.
 You will find various attractions related to coffee, but also various amusement rides.

 Risaralda and the capital Pereira are neighbors of Quindio and are also located in the Coffee Triangle.